wale77/Hello-world-repo/README.md

 # Hello-world-repo
-This redo is to test git commands
+This repo is to test git commands
+Trying out how branches works